cowprotocol/docs/docs/governance/fees/fees.md

 ### Partner fee

 Partners might charge a partner fee when integrating with the protocol via the [Widget](/cow-protocol/tutorials/widget).
-See [the Partner Fee](/governance/fees/partner-fee) for details on how it's calculated and examples, as well as for payment details.
+See the [Partner Fee](/governance/fees/partner-fee) section for details on how it's calculated and examples, as well as for payment details.